rodneyshupe/Cookbook/Recipes/Entrees/Pasta/FromTheFreezerMeatyLasagna.rst

    pink but not browned, about 4 minutes.
 Add cream and simmer until liquid evaporates and only fat remains, about 4 minutes.
 Stir in tomato puree, diced tomatoes, and basil and bring to simmer.
-Reduce heat to low and simmer until flavors blend, about 3 minutes.
+Reduce heat to low and simmer until flavours blend, about 3 minutes.
 Remove pot from heat, cool sauce for 20 minutes, then refrigerate until cool, at least 20 minutes.
 2. For the pasta layers: Mix ricotta, 1 cup Parmesan, basil, eggs, salt, and pepper in bowl.
 Spread 1/4 cup meat sauce over bottom of 13 by 9-inch